 In each section of the application form there is guidance on the types of questions you should answer in completing the section.
-Not all of these questions will be applicable to all projects.
+Not all of these questions will be applicable to all projects, and there will be a distinction between research, development and analysis projects.
 The sections also indicate how much detail you should provide.
-You should aim to provide a sufficient level of detail for Foundation staff and Trustees to assess the importance, value and rigour of your proposal.
-Some further guidance is below.
+You should aim for a balance that is sufficient for Foundation staff and Trustees to assess the importance, value and rigour of your proposal.